patarapolw/webview-server/README.md

 Please see [custom.go](/custom.go).
 The easiest way is to create `config.json` alongside the built `webview-server[.exe]`.

+## Building

+You can also build for your platform, or multiple platforms at once -- take a peek inside [robo.yml](/robo.yml)

+Note that executables in macOS can also run in windowed mode (no console), by renaming the extension to `*.app`.
+No need to make a folder of `*.app/`.

+[`darwin`](https://en.wikipedia.org/wiki/Darwin_%28operating_system%29) binaries can used for macOS, although not built natively on macOS.

 ## Open without Chrome

 You can also open from Terminal with